 The content of Real First Aid’s (RFA) tactical medical courses is designed to prepare students to be leaders during a critical security incident, to gain the knowledge and skills to implement life saving interventions and take direction while working as a team of professionals.

-The training is most relevant to:
+The combat first aid course is most relevant to:

 - Police officers